Located just minutes south of Daytona Beach and about an hour northeast of Orlando is the quaint seaside town of Ponce Inlet.

 Over the bridge in Port Orange you have a bigger selection of housing and community options, but you’re still just 10-15 minutes away from everything Ponce Inlet has to offer, for example:

-Westport is the hottest new community in Port Orange!
-Residents enjoy the popular shopping, dining and entertainment venues of The Pavilion, nearby schools, medical centers and easy access to I-95 and other major roadways, plus a large community pool and cabana, and an expansive walking trail at their doorstep!
+Westport is the beautiful new community in charming, Port Orange, where residents enjoy open spaces with popular shopping, dining and entertainment venues, nearby schools, medical centers and easy access to I-95 and other major roadways, plus a large community pool and cabana, and an expansive walking trail at their doorstep!

 The lifestyle in this area is absolutely perfect for anyone looking to retire to a small beachfront community that is just close enough to a couple of big cities that are filled with amenities.